 Sam graduated from Kingston Business School, London, with a degree in communications planning and strategy.

-Assistant Coach, 14U Major.
-James is a native Canadian with a passion for the game and owns the Cutting Edge Ice Facility.
+James is a native Canadian with a passion for the game and owns Cutting Edge Ice Academy in Elmwood Park, NJ.
 James has a deep passion for the game of hockey and the growth of player development.
 James has worked with leading skill coaches through his facility and provides opportunities for players to develop their game through innovative ways.

 Frankie Loftus - Skills Director

 Frankie is a specialist skills coach with over 10 years of experience working with Olympians, USHL, Prep School, NCAA D1 and professional hockey players.
 He specializes in overspeed training and creativity.